Welcome to my homepage. I am a researcher in algebraic geometry as a Marie Curie Fellow at Warwick University with Miles Reid.

-This is a poster for a conference on enumerative geometry that I organized with Cristina Manolache at Imperial College in the (hot) summer of 2018:
+On the more colorful, this is a poster for a conference on enumerative geometry that I organized with Cristina Manolache at Imperial College in the summer of 2018:

 Previously, I was at the University of Hamburg with 2016 Clay Research Award winner Bernd Siebert.
 Before that, I was a research fellow at KIAS, which stands for Korea Institute of Advanced Study and is located in the heart of Seoul.
 My mentor at KIAS was Bumsig Kim.
 Together, we organized a number of workshops, including 3 of them on the Gross-Siebert program.